xcentaurix/StreamProxy/README.md

 # ⭐️ StreamProxy

 **StreamProxy** turns an **Enigma2** receiver into an intelligent proxy server capable of handling **HLS (m3u8)** streams from various sources such as DaddyLive, Vavoo, Freeshot, Sport99, and others, making them fully playable on Enigma2 devices.

 The plugin intercepts IPTV channel playback requests, resolves the actual stream URLs, handles tokens and encryption keys, performs AES decryption when required, and serves the content through a local proxy in an Enigma2-compatible format.

+## ℹ️ Overview

+StreamProxy is designed to work completely transparently in the background.
+Once installed, it runs as a service and requires little to no configuration: simply use compatible channel lists and the plugin will handle everything automatically.

+The plugin monitors all `playService()` calls made by Enigma2.
+If the selected service is a standard terrestrial or satellite channel, the request is ignored and passed through normally.
+If the service is an IPTV stream (HTTP/HLS), StreamProxy intercepts it, analyzes the URL, forwards it to the appropriate extractor/decryptor, and returns a ready-to-play TS stream to the Enigma2 player.

+If playback issues occur, the built-in log system is usually enough to identify the cause.
+Since streaming providers frequently change their protection mechanisms, individual decryptors may occasionally require updates to restore functionality.
+Recent versions also support external proxy solutions such as **EasyProxy** (recommended) and **MediaFlowProxy**.

+In this configuration, the receiver delegates URL resolution, token handling, and stream decryption to the external proxy, which returns a ready-to-play TS stream.
+This approach provides better compatibility and significantly reduces maintenance compared to relying solely on internal decryptors.

+The `extractor/` directory contains all available service-specific decryptors.
+Some are fully functional, while others may no longer be maintained due to ongoing changes introduced by streaming providers.
+For this reason, using an external proxy is currently the recommended solution whenever possible.

 ---